Some Beginner Mistakes, Traps, And Misconceptions While Learning Social Skills

 It does take some courage to get yourself shot down so aggressively, and it helps with a fear of rejection to a degree, but it has two problems: 1) When you're doing really outlandish things you know deep down it's a zany stunt, and that you're not putting the real you on the line.
-Messing like this can even be fun.
+Messing around like this can even be fun.
 Some people actually have an easier time walking around being purposefully bizarre than they do going up to a stranger and straightforwardly introducing themselves.
 If you're going to push your comfort zone and face your fears it's better to do more low-key, realistic things (e.g., if you have a fear of looking nervous in front of people, ask a stranger for directions while purposely making your voice tremble; If you have a fear of being watched and judged, walk around in clothes that are slightly different and quirky, but still within the realm of what a person might actually wear).
 2) A fear of rejection isn't something you can fix with one big, dramatic outing.
 You may feel more fear-free for a while, but it will wear off.
-Rejection is something you need to gradually become comfortable with over many, many outings.
+Rejection is something you need to slowly become comfortable with over a longer time.

 Focusing too much on talking to strangers in public as a way to practice your conversation skills